redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 As you noted, `call` isn't only for invoking functions returning Promises.
 We can also use it to invoke other Generator functions.
-In the above example, **`loginFlow` will wait for authorize until it terminates and returns**. i.e. after performing the api call, dispatching the action and then returning the token to `loginFlow`.
+In the above example, **`loginFlow` will wait for authorize until it terminates and returns** (i.e. after performing the api call, dispatching the action and then returning the token to `loginFlow`).

 If the Api call succeeds, `authorize` will dispatch a `LOGIN_SUCCESS` action then returns the fetched token.
 If it results in an error,  it'll dispatch a `LOGIN_ERROR` action.

 If the call to `authorize` is successful, `loginFlow` will store the returned token in the DOM storage and wait for a `LOGOUT` action.
-When the use logouts, we remove the deleted token and wait for a new user login.
+When the use logouts, we remove the stored token and wait for a new user login.

-in the case `authorize` fails, it'll return an undefined value, which will cause `loginFlow` to skip the pervious process and wait for a new `LOGIN_REQUEST` action.
+In the case of `authorize` failed, it'll return an undefined value, which will cause `loginFlow` to skip the pervious process and wait for a new `LOGIN_REQUEST` action.

 Observe how the entire logic is stored in one place.
 A new developer reading our code